RufusJWB/dangerous-ocsp-delegated-responder-cert-poc/README.md

 This proof-of-concept only tests the technical feasibility of the new solution with OpenSSL and should not be considered as a hard proof.
 It is present as an illustrative purpose.

+# License and Copyright

+Copyright(c) 2020 Nagravision SA.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.